The unsteady overtopping of barriers by gravity currents and dam-break flows: Numerical evaluation of fluid outflow over a critical barrier

 The reflected $\alpha$-characteristic meets the uniform region when

 \citep[see][]{ar_Hogg_2006}.
-Thus the distance from the lock, $L=L_A$ at which the change of behaviour occurs is determined by substituting \eqref{eqn:ot:maxdepth_char_pos} into \eqref{eqn:ot:maxdepth_shock_pos}.
+Thus the distance from the lock, $L=L_A$, at which the change of behaviour occurs is determined by substituting \eqref{eqn:ot:maxdepth_char_pos} into \eqref{eqn:ot:maxdepth_shock_pos}.
 For $Fr=\sqrt{2}$, we find $L_A=2.02$ (3 \sf; see \cref{fig:ot:InfWall_Lrange}(a)).

-For $L_A<L<L_B$, the $\alpha$-characteristic continues to intersect the shock while the reflected motion is uniform, and the maximum depth, $h_m$, is constant and equal to $h_b$ at the instant of collision.
-The further change of behaviour is at $L=L_B$ when the characteristic catches up with the front before intersecting the front (\cref{fig:ot:InfWall_Lrange}(b)). \cite{ar_Hogg_2006} showed that this occurred for
+For $L_A<L<L_B$, the $\alpha$-characteristic intersects the shock while the reflected motion is uniform, and the maximum depth, $h_m$, is constant and equal to $h_b$ at the instant of collision.
+The next change of behaviour is at $L=L_B$ when the characteristic catches up with the front at the instant of collision (\cref{fig:ot:InfWall_Lrange}(b)).
+Using the results in \cite{ar_Hogg_2006}, this occurs for

-And thus $L_B=4.70$ (3 \sf) for $Fr=\sqrt{2}$.
+and thus $L_B=4.70$ (3 \sf) for $Fr=\sqrt{2}$.

-For more distant barrier, $L>L_B$, the fluid depth at the front of the current begins to diminish before it reaches the barrier.
+For a more distant barrier, $L>L_B$, the fluid depth at the front of the current begins to diminish before it reaches the barrier.
 In this scenario, the maximum depth at the barrier, $h_m$, is determined by the depth of the arriving current, which may be evaluated directly from \cite{ar_Hogg_2006}.
 The results are plotted in \cref{fig:ot:InfWall_MaxDepth}, which shows how $h_m$ diminishes with $L$.